Diversity, Equity, & Inclusion

 Anonymous Reporting For Students

-If you are an MPH student and would like to provide feedback on an issue concerning diversity, equity, and inclusion, you can complete an anonymous form in Canvas by clicking the button below.
+You should contact the Office of Institutional Equity and Title IX if you have any questions or concerns regarding discrimination or harassment of any kind.
+If you are an MPH student and would like to provide feedback on an issue concerning diversity, equity, and inclusion, you can also complete an anonymous form in Canvas by clicking the button below.